 Paramount's environmental, health and safety policies and programs are overseen by the Environmental, Health and Safety Committee of the Board of Directors.
 The members of the Environmental, Health and Safety Committee are Dirk Junge (Chairman), Keith MacLeod and James Riddell.
-The duties and responsibilities of the Environmental, Health and Safety Committee are to:
+The duties and responsibilities of the Environmental, Health and Safety Committee include:

-- review and monitor the environmental, health and safety policies and activities of Paramount on behalf of the Board of Directors: - recommend actions for developing policies, programs and procedures to ensure that the principles contained in the HSE Policy are being adhered to and achieved; - review with management any material environmental, health and safety issues that have arisen in the course of the Company's operations to determine, on behalf of the Board of Directors, that Paramount is taking all necessary steps and exercising all necessary due diligence both in respect of these specific issues and in carrying out its environmental, health and safety responsibilities generally; and - review and report to the Board of Directors on the sufficiency of the resources available to fulfill the environmental, health and safety responsibilities of the Company.
+- reviewing and monitoring the environmental, health and safety policies and activities of Paramount on behalf of the Board of Directors and recommending actions for further developing policies, programs and procedures; - reviewing and monitoring on behalf of the Board of Directors the policies and activities of the Company relating to sustainability and to the identification and management of climate-related risks and opportunities; - reviewing with management any material environmental, health and safety issues that have arisen in the course of the Company's operations; and - reviewing and reporting to the Board of Directors on the sufficiency of the resources available to fulfill the environmental, health and safety responsibilities of the Company.